Spacial/awesome-systools/README.md

 - [windows-dev-box-setup-scripts](https://github.com/Microsoft/windows-dev-box-setup-scripts)
 - [qemu-img for WIndows](https://cloudbase.it/qemu-img-windows/)
 - [OrgKit](https://github.com/SwiftOnSecurity/OrgKit): Provision a brand-new company with proper defaults in Windows, Offic365, and Azure
-- [example-azure-node](https://github.com/sdras/example-azure-node): An example Node webapp deployed with GitHub actions
+- [example-azure-node](https://github.com/sdras/example-azure-node): An example Node webapp deployed with GitHub actions.
+- [Reset a Windows 10 password](https://4sysops.com/archives/reset-a-windows-10-password/): The method to reset a Windows 10 password depends on the account type.
+A Microsoft account requires a different procedure than a local account requires.

 ---